 - How early should I start making arrangements?
 Students must pre-arrange for airfare travel and ticketing at least two months in advance of travel dates to secure the optimal and least expensive options. - Can I get funds for international flights?
 Airfare covered is only for domestic flights. - Do I receive funds before or after making travel arrangements?
 Funds will be reimbursed to the student after returning from the trip, submitting receipts, and completing the post-travel write-up for the program director.
-It is advised that students use their personal credit card to pay for their flight, hotel, conference registration, etc. Reimbursement will be delivered through your BYU Financial Center.
+Students must use their personal credit card to pay for their flight, hotel, conference registration, etc. Reimbursement will be delivered through your BYU Financial Center.

 Student must follow BYU travel policies and application procedures which are coordinated through the SFL Graduate Program Manager (Terri Robertson: terri_robertson@byu.edu) additional details online.
-The MFT Program will not provide travel assistance for students who are presiding or are discussants at conference seminars, workshops, etc. Students may also obtain travel funding from the Hinckley Chair fund.
+The MFT Program will not provide travel assistance for students who are presiding or are discussants at conference seminars, workshops, etc.